gaurav35bhardwaj/my-splash-images-app/README.md

 # my-splash-images-app
 App with Login/Logout, Data fetching etc using local storage

-To run the just run this command: npm i then npm start
+#To run this app just run these commands:
+npm i
+npm start